Rich Braham

-Rich Braham (born November 6, 1970) is a former National Football League center who played for the Cincinnati Bengals.
-Rich now lives in Morgantown West Virginia.
-He has 3 kids.
-2 of which are twins, Rylee and Luke.
+Rich Braham (born November 6, 1970) is an American former professional football player who was a center for the Cincinnati Bengals of the National Football League (NFL)].
+Rich now lives in Morgantown, West Virginia.

-High school career
+Early life

 Braham attended University High School in Morgantown, West Virginia, where he lettered in both football and basketball.
 He won second-team prep All-State honors as a senior in basketball.

 College career

 Braham attended West Virginia University, where, as a senior, he was a second-team All-American, an All-Big East selection, and helped lead the team to a Sugar Bowl berth and an 11 win-1 loss record.

-NFL career
+Professional career

-Braham was drafted by the Phoenix Cardinals in the 1994 NFL Draft, but then was waived where he was picked up by the Cincinnati Bengals.
+Braham was selected by the Phoenix Cardinals in the 1994 NFL draft, but then was waived where he was picked up by the Cincinnati Bengals.
 He played with the Bengals for 13 seasons.
 At the end of the 2006 NFL season, Braham decided to announce his retirement after sustaining a knee injury during the week 2 game against the Cleveland Browns.